gaurav8299/reliable-chunk-pipeline/README.md

 ## 🛠 Features Implemented

-The full pipeline has been strictly implemented to fulfill the hackathon requirements:
+The full pipeline has been strictly implemented:

 1. **Client-Side Chunking:** Microphone audio is recorded using `MediaRecorder` and neatly sliced into 1-second WebM chunks.
 2. **OPFS Local Buffer:** Every chunk is immediately persisted to the **Origin Private File System (OPFS)** before a network request even starts.
 Tab closed?
 Network dropped?
 The data physically survives in the browser storage.